Gouravyadav00/Infra-Asset-V2/README.md

 ## Summary

-InfraKnit V1 is a **solid, feature-complete** endpoint management platform with 150+ API endpoints, 24 frontend pages, and full Linux agent coverage.
+InfraKnit V1 is a **solid, feature-complete** endpoint management platform with 150+ API endpoints, 24 frontend pages, and **both Windows and Ubuntu agents fully built**.
 The unique strength — **fully offline operation with auto-patching** — is unmatched by Fleet or ManageEngine.

-V2 closes the gap on **security visibility** (CVE scanning, compliance), **operational control** (remote terminal, app control, USB control), and **intelligence** (AI-powered anomaly detection and patch prioritization) — while maintaining the offline-first architecture that makes InfraKnit unique.
+V2 closes the gap on **security visibility** (CVE scanning, compliance), **operational control** (remote terminal, app control, USB control), and **intelligence** (AI-powered anomaly detection, patch prioritization, and natural language queries via offline LLM) — while maintaining the offline-first architecture that makes InfraKnit unique.

+**Every AI feature runs 100% offline** using a local LLM (SQLCoder 8B from Hugging Face, 5 GB file).
+No cloud APIs.
+No data leaves the server.

-For 1,000 agents: an 8-core, 32 GB RAM server with 1 TB SSD handles everything comfortably.
+For 1,000 agents: an 8-core, 48 GB RAM server with 1 TB NVMe SSD handles everything including the local AI model.
 Annual data storage with retention policies is ~280 GB.
 Network bandwidth is negligible (< 1 Mbps sustained).

 ---